Interactive Dosing Calculator for T2DM patients

 Important Safety Information

-Toujeo is contraindicated during episodes of hypoglycemia and in patients hypersensitive to insulin glargine or any of its excipients.
+Toujeo is contraindicated during episodes of hypoglycemia and in patients hypersensitive to insulin glargine or any of the excipients in Toujeo.

 Warnings and Precautions

-Toujeo contains the same active ingredient, insulin glargine, as Lantus®.
-The concentration of insulin glargine in Toujeo is 300 units per mL.
+Toujeo contains the same active ingredient, insulin glargine, as Lantus.
+The concentration of insulin glargine in Toujeo is 300 units per mL (U-300).